MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 ## Azure Toolkit for Eclipse

 The Azure Toolkit for Eclipse lets Java developers create, develop, test, and deploy Java applications to Azure using the Eclipse IDE.
 It includes key Java libraries and drivers, including the Azure SDK for Java.
-Developers can use the Azure Toolkit for Eclipse to deploy Java Web Apps to Azure App Service and custom containers in App Service, deploy Spring Boot applications to Azure Spring Apps and deploy serverless applications to Azure Functions using Maven or Gradle plugins - all through the Eclipse IDE.
+Developers can use the Azure Toolkit for Eclipse to accomplish the following tasks from the Eclipse IDE:

+* Deploy Java Web Apps to Azure App Service and custom containers in App Service.
+* Deploy Spring Boot applications to Azure Spring Apps.
+* Deploy serverless applications to Azure Functions using Maven or Gradle plugins.

 ## Dependency management and build automation - Maven, Gradle, and GitHub